-Prohibited Conduct In this policy, the term "prohibited conduct" includes sexual violence, discrimination, harassment, and retaliation as defined by this policy, even if the behavior does not rise to the level of unlawful conduct.
+In this policy, the term "prohibited conduct" includes sexual violence, discrimination, harassment, and retaliation as defined by this policy, even if the behavior does not rise to the level of unlawful conduct.

-Reporting An employee who believes that he or she has experienced prohib-Procedures ited conduct or believes that another employee has experienced prohibited conduct should immediately report the alleged acts.
+Reporting Procedures An employee who believes that he or she has experienced prohibited conduct or believes that another employee has experienced prohibited conduct should immediately report the alleged acts.
 The employee may report the alleged acts to a CSA [as defined in CHA(LOCAL)], the employee's supervisor, one of the College District officials below, or electronically through the College District's website.